achetronic/predoxy/README.md

 We are open to external collaborations for this project: improvements, bugfixes, plugins examples, whatever.

-For doing it, open an issue to discuss the need of the changes, then:
+For doing it, open an issue to discuss the changes, then:

 - Fork the repository
 - Make your changes to the code